 Another Ornament Idea

-Here is another idea also using a purchased ornament.
+Here is another idea also using an inexpensive purchased ornament.
 Glitter Styrofoam ornaments are cheap and already prepared with a top for adding a string and hanging on the tree.
 This idea allows children to add some pins to have a lovely ornament they “made” themselves.
 The step-by-step PDF has photos and instructions and is also explained in the photo below.